How to Install Git on Windows, Mac OS and Linux

 There are several ways of how you can install Git on Mac OS.
 The list of them looks like the following:

 - Use a package manager.

-$ git --version.
-This will show the version of git you have on your machine:
+$ git --version in the terminal.
+This command will show the version of Git you have on your machine:

 $ git --version

 git version 2.15.1